 “We appreciate that immune cells can influence the growth of cancer and hope to manipulate these cells to make them more efficient at killing tumours”.

 Lisa received her first Cure Cancer Australia grant in 2013.
 Her current research builds on previous findings and aims to identify new pathways in cells to lead to new drugs for bowel cancer and other illnesses like inflammatory bowel disease.

 Australia has one of the highest rates of bowel cancer in the world, with more than 16,500 new cases expected in 2017.

-Cure Cancer Australia grants not only help close the gap, they give young investigators confidence and freedom to pursue their ideas and aspirations, she adds.
 “My project’s a fresh incentive which brings together collaborators with immunology and cancer expertise.
-Without this important funding my work wouldn’t be possible.”
+Without this important funding from Cure Cancer Australia, my work wouldn’t be possible,” she says.

-Being the mother of an infant son adds more pressure.
-“Juggling work, meeting grant deadlines and being a new mum has been challenging.
-There are no extensions, even if you’re on maternity leave, but it’s definitely the most rewarding time of my life!
+Outside of work, Lisa is mother to an infant son.
+“Juggling work, meeting grant deadlines and being a new mum has been challenging…but it’s definitely the most rewarding time of my life”.

 Lisa is funded by Cure Cancer Australia and Cancer Australia through the Cancer Australia Priority-driven Cancer Support Scheme.
 Her grant is supported by The Denton Family Trust.